kraslav4ik/Key-Terms-Extraction/README.md

 The most frequent words are shown in word-clouds (font-size depends on word importance: the bigger word is, the more important it is)

-Text/xml files should be placed in ./Key Terms Extraction/texts directory

 Works with: Python 3.8

 Launch Visualizer: